Maradona says could be next coach of Venezuela

 Cesar Farias quit in November last year after the Venezuelan team, which is known as the 'Vinotinto' ('Red Wine') for its burgundy-colored kit, missed out on the Brazil finals.

-The Venezuelan Soccer Federation has not made any announcements about a replacement despite rumours that several coaches of local teams are being considered.
+The Venezuelan Soccer Federation has not made any announcements about a replacement despite rumors that several coaches of local teams are being considered.

 "I look for serious projects ... and think that yes, if it's with security, then maybe," World Cup winner Maradona said on regional television network Telesur, when asked about the possibility.